 Ezekiel, one of the brothers, who went 3 and 0 boxing in the past, is pictured below.
 We boxed, playing around, just once!
 When he drew a bit of blood from a nice hit on my nose, his brother made us stop, so we switched to no face hits!
+Please Pray: For the poor in this township, including more care for them from the outside world that would mostly rather ignore what they believe an ugly and dangerous place;

 For Pastor Selepe and her church's ability to meet some of the needs of those hurting in the community.
 After she didn't distribute chicken heads, a cheap form of flavor, for a few weeks, one girl we visited was sick from the paper she had become addicted to in the mean time.